Phenomenological study for the search of evidence for intrinsic charm at the COMPASS experiment: Introduction

-Even though there is no clear observation of the mechanism, the baryonic states $\Lambda_c(udc)$ and $\Lambda_b(udb)$ were both discovered at the Intersecting Storage Rings at high values of the Feynman momentum fraction $x_F$~\cite{Lockman:1979aj,Chauvat:1987kb,Bari:1991ty}.
-The SELEX experiment provided the observation of a double charm baryon $|ccd\rangle$ at a large mean value for $x_F$ and a relatively small mean transverse momentum~\cite{Mattson:2002vu,Ocherashvili:2004hi}.
+Even though there is no clear observation of the mechanism, the baryonic states $\Lambda_c(udc)$ and $\Lambda_b(udb)$ were both discovered at the Intersecting Storage Rings at high values of the Feynman momentum fraction $x_F$~\cite{Lockman:1979aj,Chauvat:1987kb,Bari:1991ty}.\footnote{In this paper $x_F$ denotes the Feynman-$x$ in the laboratory frame while $x_F^*$ denotes the Feynman-$x$ in the center-of-mass system.} The SELEX experiment provided the observation of a double charm baryon $|ccd\rangle$ at a large mean value for $x_F$ and a relatively small mean transverse momentum~\cite{Mattson:2002vu,Ocherashvili:2004hi}.
 In addition, the NA3 experiment measured both the single-quarkonium hadroproduction $\pi A\to \Jp X$~\cite{Badier:1983dg} and the double-quarkonium hadroproduction $\pi A\to\Jp\Jp X$~\cite{Badier:1982ae} at high $x_F$.
 In fact, all of the $\pi A\to \Jp \Jp X$ events were observed with a total value of $x_F>0.4$.
-These results are even more surprising if taking into account the values of the ratio $\sigma(\Jp\Jp)/\sigma(\Jp)$ measured at NA3 and the respective values measured at the D\O\ detector at Fermilab at $\sqrt{s} = 1.97\TeV$ and the LHCb detector at CERN at $\sqrt{s} = 7\TeV$ (cf.\ Table~\ref{table:psi_ratio}).

-Actually, in perturbative QCD it is very unlikely that NA3 has measured the same production rate for double $\Jp$ as the LHCb at $\sqrt{s} = 7\TeV$ and a production rate of two orders of magnitude higher as measured by the D\O\ detector at Tevatron (cf.\ Fig.~\ref{fig:heavy_quarks}).

-Indeed, as we show below, the NA3 kinematic features and the production rate can be a result of a misunderstanding of the detector acceptance.

-Fortunately, the NA3 measurement can be complemented or disproved at the COMPASS experiment using the CERN $\pi^-$ beam at $190\GeV/c$ and the STAR fixed-target program using the proton beam of the Relativistic Heavy Ion Collider (RHIC) at $200 \GeV/c$.
+As we show below, the NA3 kinematic features and the production rate can be a result of a misunderstanding of the detector acceptance.
+Fortunately, the NA3 measurement can be confirmed or disproved at the COMPASS experiment using the CERN $\pi^-$ beam at $190\GeV/c$.

-In this paper we discuss different production mechanism of $\Jp$ pairs.
-Kinematic features and analysis strategies are also discussed.
+In this paper we discuss kinematic features and analysis strategies for the search of evidence for the intrinsic charm mechanism at the COMPASS experiment.
+We also estimate upper limits for the double $\Jp$ production cross section for perturbative QCD (pQCD) and for the intrinsic charm (IC) mechanism.